When it comes to fake friends, we have all had them and we have all been one.

 These people give you just enough to hook you into believing that if you invest a little more, you’ll get a return.

-Disempowering fake friends comes with the realization of:
+Disempowering fake friends starts with the realization of:

-Knowing that these people are so weak, their egoic survival is dependent upon you NOT knowing the value of the investment that YOU and your friendship are.
+Knowing that these people are so weak, their egoic survival is dependent upon you NOT knowing your value.

 Just like true love, finding true friendship is RARE.
 There is nothing better in life than having a true friendship – with yourself and someone else.
 The source of all solid, mutual, and healthy romantic relationships is true friendship.